David Shaw (1805 ship): Fate

-On 3 July 1826 the transport Victory came upon David Shaw in the Atlantic Ocean.
+On 3 July 1826, the transport Victory came upon David Shaw in the Atlantic Ocean.
 Her crew had abandoned David Scott; Victory believed that David Scott had struck an iceberg.
-On 8 August Martha, Samways, master, had come upon David Scott at 46°N 45°W, waterlogged, dismasted, and with no one aboard.
+On 8 August, Martha, Samways, master, had come upon David Shaw at 46°N 45°W, waterlogged, dismasted, and with no one aboard.
 David Shaw, of Liverpool, had been on her way from Pictou to Liverpool.
+She was carrying a cargo of timber.

-David Scott had struck an iceberg off the Newfoundland Banks and a falling spar had killed her master.
+David Shaw had struck an iceberg off the Newfoundland Banks and a falling spar had killed her master.
 Hope, sailing from Liverpool to Miramichi, picked up the crew.
-(This account gives the date of the accident as 23 July, which is inconsistent with the other accounts that state that David Scott had been abandoned prior to 3 July.)
+(This account gives the date of the accident as 23 July, which is inconsistent with the other accounts that state that David Shaw had been abandoned prior to 3 July.)